resucutie/beyond-software-list/index.md

 ## Game modifications
 ### Minecraft
 [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) :c-pc:* - Feature rich mod loader.
 Used mainly by heavy feature rich mods that adds new content to the game
-[Fabric](https://fabricmc.net/) :c-pc:* - Lightweight Minecraft mod loader.
+[Fabric](https://fabricmc.net/) :c-pc:* | [Quilt](https://quiltmc.org/) :c-pc:* - Lightweight Minecraft mod loader.
 Mostly used for small enhancements and perfomance mods
+[NeoForged](https://neoforged.net/) :c-pc:* - Fork of Forge that aims to rework the internal structure of the client to provide a faster implementation of changes and updates.
+Forge mods are not compatible with NeoForged

 --*: It can run anywhere as long as it runs Minecraft Java--